nisathav/Yolo7_gpu/README.md

     • `reboot`

     - if above cuda installation sucks use the steps in the video `https://www.youtube.com/watch?v=8i3BiWa5AZ4`
+    - if used the cuda installation method above.
+To install pytorch please use `pip3 install torch torchvision torchaudio`

     • Run the command
       `python3 detect.py --weights yolov7.pt --conf 0.25 --img-size 640 --source inference/images/horses.jpg`